Craig David says 'Bo' Selecta!' impression was "bullying": "There was no real accountability"

 He continued: “That was one thing, that I placed it as a music thing.
 But actually what [Francis] was doing was slowly bullying not only myself but Mel B [and] Trisha, and I felt there was no real accountability at that time.

 “And I was young, between a rock and a hard place.
 [I was like], ‘Do we lean in [to it]’ …defence mechanism.
 ‘Let’s laugh it off – come on, let’s do a show together’.
 It didn’t work.
-Or [should we] play the victim, and go there.”
+Or, ‘[Should we] play the victim, and go there’.”

 David added: “It’s just [about] having accountability.
 I have no grudge with Leigh, genuinely.
 It’s more the fact of: you need to be accountable.”